r-rocha/jsPsych-in-Qualtrics/mkdocs/rt-task.md

 ## Third transformation: `demo-simple-rt-task-qualtrics.js`

-The `demo-simple-rt-task-qualtrics.js` file in this repository contains several changes from `demo-simple-rt-task-qualtrics.html` and can be put into Qualtrics.
-By separating the experiment-related code from the operation-related code, converting the html file to Qualtrics JavaScript function is pretty much similar to [the Hello-World example](hello-world.md#second-transformation-qualtricsjs).

-Let's look at each change.

-### Change 1: The Question JavaScript skeleton

-You need to add your experiment codes to the skeleton provided by Qualtrics Question JavaScript Editor.
+To make your jsPsych experiment work in Qualtrics, you need to add your code to the below skeleton provided by Qualtrics Question JavaScript Editor.
 For details, see the [Add JavaScript help page](https://www.qualtrics.com/support/survey-platform/survey-module/question-options/add-javascript/).

 ```js
 Qualtrics.SurveyEngine.addOnload(function()